-Jorge Duarte is Assistant Professor in the Electromechanics and Power Electronics group of the Department of Electrical Engineering at Eindhoven University of Technology (TU/e).
-His goal is to analyse and innovate electrical systems with a focus on improved energy efficiency.
+Jorge Duarte is Lecturer in the Electromechanics and Power Electronics group of the Department of Electrical Engineering at Eindhoven University of Technology (TU/e).
+His goal is to analyse and develop electrical power conversion systems with a focus on improved energy efficiency.

 Duarte’s teaching and research interests include modeling, simulation and design optimization of power electronic systems, with a focus on control of grid-interactive power converters.
 He is also interested in specialized topics in electromagnetism, such as the assesment of forces in permanent-magnet devices.